jsoma/playfair-projects/checklist-story.md

     - [ ] I've included a brief summary of my story
     - [ ] I've included some possible headlines or findings
     - [ ] I've included some links or images as inspiration (if you have any)
+    - [ ] I have received two comments of peer feedback
     - [ ] I've included an update of my visualization/story in a comment
-    - [ ] I have received two comments of peer feedback
+    - [ ] I have received two comments of peer feedback after posting an update
     - [ ] I have received editorial feedback